-The NUE-TV service has closed its doors, ending a three-year run to compete against Black Entertainment Television for the African-American cable marketplace.
+The New Urban Entertainment Television service last week closed its doors, ending a three-year run to compete against Black Entertainment Television for the African-American cable marketplace.

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.